mmarchetti/DirectIO/README.md

 | I/O port address and bit mask are read from program memory on every I/O operation | Port and bit mask are determined at compile time, based on the target board.
 | Since port addresses are loaded dynamically, indirect load instructions must be used. | Fast I/O instructions (`sbi` and `cbi`) are used by the compiler.
 | Because of indirect addressing, digitalWrite must use a multi-instruction read/modify/write sequence.
 Since this is not atomic, digitalWrite must turn off interrupts and save/restore the status register. | `sbi` and `cbi` instructions execute atomically, so writes don't need to disable interrupts.
-| digitalWrite checks/disables PWM on the pin, every time. | PWM on an output pin is disabled at initialization time.
+| digitalRead and digitalWrite check/disable PWM on the pin, on every I/O operation. | PWM on the pin is disabled at initialization time.

 ### Performance